fluidml/fluidml/README.md

     ...
 ```

-There are three arguments:
+The user defined input arguments will be automatically provided to the task by FluidML.

-- results: contains task inputs generated from predecessor tasks
+In the case of defining the task as callable an extra task object is provided to the task,
-- task_config: contains config of the task in the graph (including its predecessors)
+which makes important internal attributes and functions like `task.save()` and `task.resource` available to the user.
-- resource: contains global resources like devices, seeds, etc.
+When defining the task as class, these internal attributes and functions can be accessed via `self.save()`, etc.

-For example, we can define our typical machine learning tasks (using Task classes)
+Below, we define individual machine learning tasks (using Task classes).

 ```Python
 class DatasetFetchTask(Task):